 For instance, you can watch Discover, E!, Nick Jr., SyFy and TruTV.
 These channels can be engaging for children and adults.

 You might also consider Sling Blue if you have multiple family members that want to watch TV at the same time.
 Sling Blue supports three multiple streaming devices at once.
 The Sling Orange package can only be streamed on one device at a time.

 Number of Channels: 49

 Simultaneous Streams: 4

 You might decide that you want both packages because you watch ESPN or Disney and also some of the additional channels only available with Sling Blue.
-By bundling both packages, you save $5 a month and only pay $40 each month.
-And, you can also stream on four devices at once.
+By bundling both packages, you save $15 a month and only pay $55 each month.

 Sling TV Add-On Packages

 If the Sling TV Orange or Blue packages don’t offer enough packages, you can also purchase themed packages that usually cost $5 a month.
 These add-ons are also very reasonable and keep your monthly entertainment costs low.

 In all, there are seven different add-on channel packages to choose from that match your current cable lineup.
 Most packages come with at least six channels.

 Premium movie channel, Latino TV and sports along with programming in 23 different languages are available.